mrezabayat/iamsorush/content/posts/yagni-kiss-principle.md

 }
 ```

-You probably thinking I comment the old line, I may need it later but we know 99%  of times you don’t need it.
+You are probably thinking "I comment the old line, I may need it later" but we know 99%  of times you don’t need it.
 You have seen commented codes which have been there for years and nobody dares to touch them.
 As a developer you must use a version control like Git, so you always have a copy of old code in the history of Git.

-There times that you know the class you are designing needs to have specific properties and methods but you add more because there is a chance they will be useful.
-For example, you need to write a one dimensional particle class like
+There are times that you know the class you are designing needs to have specific properties and methods but you add more because there is a chance they will be useful.
+For example, you need to write a one-dimensional particle class like

 ```c#
 public class Particle